weigq/classification/README.md

 # pytorch-classification
-Classification on CIFAR-10/100 and ImageNet with PyTorch.
+Pytorch implementation of multi classification models on CIFAR-10/100 and ImageNet.

 This repo is modified from [bearpaw`s repo](https://github.com/bearpaw/pytorch-classification)

 ## Features